When you need resource consent

-If you are applying for a resource consent to subdivide a property, build a dwelling or non-residential building, relocate a house or connect services to an existing site, you may need to pay a development contribution.
+If you’re applying for resource consent to subdivide a property, build a dwelling or non-residential building, relocate a house or connect services to an existing site, you may need to pay a development contribution.

-If you know what rules you cannot meet and are ready to apply for a resource consent, you can download an application form from this page or phone 06 356 8199 and ask us to send you one in the post.
+If you know what rules you can’t meet and are ready to apply for resource consent, download the application form at the bottom of this page or phone 06 356 8199 and ask us to send you one in the post.

-You are also required to submit a written assessment of environmental effects.
+You’ll also need to provide a written assessment of environmental effects.
 Your assessment should detail any likely adverse effects of your proposal on the land or environment, and how you will avoid, mitigate or remedy them.
 The size of the assessment should be in line with the scale of the project.

-We are unable to accept electronic applications.
-You can bring your application and deposit fee to the duty planner desk at the Council Customer Service Centre on the Square, or mail it to us with a cheque.
+We can’t accept electronic applications.
+Please bring your application and deposit fee to the duty planner desk at the Council Customer Service Centre on the Square, or mail it to us with a cheque: